fraser-lab/fraser-lab.github.io/_members/estevam.md

 image: /static/img/members/Estevam.jpg
 altimage: /static/img/members/Estevam_pb.jpg
 position: Graduate Student, Tetrad
-#current:  update once you become an alumnus
+#subsequent:  update once you become an alumnus
 pronouns: she/her/hers
 email: gabriella.estevam (at) ucsf.edu
 scholar:
 website:
 UCSF:
 twitter: GabbyEstevam
+linkedin:
 github: gestevam
 orcid:
 description: "Gabby graduated from UC Santa Cruz with a degree in Biochemistry and Molecular Biology.
 As an undergraduate, she studied the structure and dynamics of telomeres and telomerase under the mentorship of Dr. Michael Stone, where her focus was on developing a high-throughput platform to study telomere lengthening.